80 Dale

 The site is located on the northwest edge of the Scarborough Village neighbourhood, bordered by the Metrolinx rail corridor to the north and Kingston Road to the southeast.

 One of the primary design intents for the site plan is to create a direct pedestrian connection to the Guildwood Go Station in its proximity, most likely on established desire paths going under the Kingston Road Bridge.
-The intent is that this pathway would connect to 2442m2 of POPS (Privately Owned Publicly Accessible Space) that lines the north and west edges of the proposed site plan.
+The intent is that this pathway would connect to POPS (Privately Owned Publicly Accessible Space) that lines the north and west edges of the proposed site plan.
 Not only will the pathway provide 80 Dale residents direct pedestrian access to the Guildwood Go Station, but it will also connect two neighbourhoods that are currently bisected by Kingston Road.
 The POPS area includes a generous, maintained pathway, greenery and trees, benches, refuse bins, and lighting.
-In addition to the POPS, the site design proposes a variety of natural features including an infiltration swale with native vegetation, a natural water retention pond, and 123 new tree plantings.
+In addition to the POPS, the site design proposes a variety of natural features including an infiltration swale with native vegetation, a natural water retention pond, and verdant new tree plantings.

 building axonometric